Table of Contents

 May I have an extension and send my application in late?

 Do you accept students from other countries?

 Yes, as long as they are proficient in speaking and writing in English.
-We’ve had students from Canada, the U.K., Switzerland, France, Australia, Nigeria, China, the Netherlands, Vietnam, New Zealand, Mexico, Brazil, and elsewhere.
-Students from other countries are also eligible to apply for our scholarship assistance.
+We’ve had students from Canada, the U.K., Ecuador, Switzerland, France, the Philippines, Australia, Nigeria, China, the Netherlands, Vietnam, New Zealand, Mexico, Brazil, and elsewhere.
+Students from other countries are eligible to apply for our scholarship assistance.